pikulet/intellex/README.txt

 these four types of queries can be permuted and experimented with to determine the importance of preserving the additional information of phrases and boolean operators.

-Limited experimentation did not show any significant benefit from prioritising documents which meet the boolean and phrase restrictions.
-The following shows the results from preserving the original structure of the query with both boolean operators and phrasal markers.
+Limited experimentation did not show any significant benefit from removing boolean operators but preserving the phrase markers.
+The following shows the results from this experiment.

 Q1 Average F2: 0.0318471337579618
 Q2 Average F2: 0.276839007986549